Last Updated on October 28, 2021

 - The weight is a bit on the heavier side compared to other popular options.

-- The rainfly doesn’t cover the whole tent, only along the roof.
+- The rainfly doesn’t provide additional coverage space cover to the whole tent, only along the roof.

 - A bit stiff sleeping pad.
 An extra soft mattress over it would solve this issue.

 - When the ladder gets dirt in the grooves, it gets hard to extend it smoothly.
 I recommend changing this factory ladder and using some other tent ladder.